 The LMRWD operates an individual permit program for new development occurring within the watershed district.
-The regulation is not designed to add more permit requirements, but to perform specific checks related to LMRWDspecific interests such as steep slopes, high value resource areas (such as project areas near fens), and floodplain alteration.
+The regulation is not designed to add more permit requirements but to perform specific checks related to LMRWDspecific interests such as steep slopes, highvalue resource areas (e.g., project areas near fens), and floodplain alteration.
 The LMRWD permit team works collaboratively with permittees to ensure a seamless process.
-To learn more about permitting, see page 31.
+To learn more about permitting, see page 30.